Commute to Work: How to Make It Worth It for Your Employees

 What is the Average Commute to Work in the U.S.?

-According to the United States Census Bureau, the average commute to work in the U.S. was 27.2 minutes as of 2024.
+According to the United States Census Bureau, the average commute to work in the US was 27.2 minutes as of 2024.
 That’s a slight increase from the previous year’s 26.8 minutes, although the number has been gradually rising since companies started bringing employees back to the office.

-What is a Reasonable Commute to Work?
+How Long is Too Long for a Commute to Work?

 A reasonable commute to work is around 30 minutes or less each way.
 But this is also up to personal preferences and location-specific standards.